tari-project/bulletproofs-plus/README.md

 As always, your mileage may vary.

-This library underwent a code audit by [Quarkslab](https://www.quarkslab.com/) at a specific commit in the repository history.
+This library underwent a code audit by [Quarkslab](https://www.quarkslab.com/) at a [specific point](https://github.com/tari-project/bulletproofs-plus/releases/tag/pre-audit-commit) in the repository history.
 You can read the [report and issue responses](docs/quarkslab-audit/README.md) in this repository.

 ## Testing